CCI-MOC/lsvd-rbd/README.md

 generate the build files, then run `meson compile` in either `build-rel` or `build-dbg` to build the release or debug versions of the code.

+A makefile is also offered for convenience; `make` builds the debug version by default.

 ## Configuration

 LSVD is not yet merged into the Ceph configuration framework, and uses its own